DOCUMENTATION

 All application data (sites, racks, devices, accounts, license key) is stored in a single JSON file:

-Back up the entire data/ folder regularly.
+Back up the entire data/ folder (or directory) regularly.
 Restoring is as simple as replacing the folder and restarting the service.
+The data/ folder also contains your license.key file — include this in your backup.

 Changelog